CSAMU4/mysql-java-project/README.md

-# Week-9-ProjectsApp
+# mysql-java-project

-Write code to create a menu driven application.
-This demonstration will use the INSERT statement (the CREATE part of CRUD).
+This was a MySQL project at Promineo Tech.
+This project assignment was to create a small relational database for a DIY Projects schema.